JetBrains/kotless/README.md

 Special thanks to:

 * Alexandra Pavlova (aka sunalex) for our beautiful logo;
-* Yaroslav Golubev for the help with documentation;
+* Yaroslav Golubev for help with documentation;
 * [Gregor Billing](https://github.com/suushiemaniac) for the help with Gradle plugin and more.